timothy-krock/theOffice/front/README.md

-This is the folder for the front-end mockups of the different visualizations
+Front-end mockups of the different visualizations